Received a Tax Notice? Respond and Resolve with our Tax Experts.

 • He or she should have resided in India for less than 365 days in the period of 4 years prior to the taxation year.

-For this category of foreign nationals, the total income earned in India is taxable by Indian tax laws.
+For this category of foreign nationals, the total income earned in India is exempt from tax by Indian tax laws.

 Resident But Not Ordinarily Resident (RNOR)